Last Updated: 3/29/22 | March 29th, 2022

 6. Hostel Trastevere

-Located in one of my favorite neighborhoods in Rome, Trastevere, this has a great outdoor terrace common area with shade sails to keep you cooler in summer.
-There are actually three common areas, so there’s a place for people who want to party, relax, or work.
+Located in one of my favorite neighborhoods in Rome, this hostel has a awesome outdoor terrace as well as three common areas.
 They offer a cheap buffet breakfast, as well as fast Wi-Fi and AC for when it gets hot.
 The bunks are basic, and some of the top bunks don’t have railings; however, they’re comfy enough, and the dorms don’t feel crowded.
-There’s a bar on-site too, and the hostel is close to grocery stores and public transit.
+There’s a bar on-site too and the hostel is close to grocery stores and public transit.
+It’s one of the cheapest hostels in the city, making it a good choice for budget backpackers.

 Hostel Trastevere at a glance:

-This might be a hostel, but it hasn’t skimped on the décor, with stylish black-, red-, and white-themed communal areas and artwork and chandeliers in the private rooms.
-The dorms are basic but roomy, and the beds aren’t amazing, but it’s just 200m from the Termini station, so it’s really easy to access public transport.
+This hostel didn’t skimp on the décor, with stylish black-, red-, and white-themed communal areas and artwork and chandeliers in the private rooms.
+The dorms are basic and the beds aren’t amazing, but it’s just a short walk from Termini station so it’s really easy to access public transport.
 There’s a café on-site too, as well as a large kitchen for cooking your own meals.
 It’s one of the cheapest places in the city as well.
 Plus, they also give you a free glass of champagne on arrival!

 Palladini Hostel Rome at a glance:

-Mixing the ancient with the modern, Rome is an incredible destination full of world-class historical attractions and amazing culinary delights.
+Rome is an incredible destination full of world-class historical attractions and amazing culinary delights.
 There’s something for everyone here, whether you’re a history buff, foodie, partier, or on a romantic getaway.
-No matter what your travel style, there’s plenty of budget-friendly accommodation, so you can enjoy all the city has to offer without breaking the bank!
+Any of these hostels will be the perfect affordable place to stay during your visit.

 Get Your In-Depth Budget Guide to Europe!